tapestry-pipeline/deploy-config-grouparoo/README.md

 ## Usage

-This respository is cloned into your local project folder during the 'tapestry deploy' command.
+This respository is cloned into your local project folder during the `tapestry deploy` command.
 This respository supplies the necessary Grouparoo configuration files to build a basic Grouparoo image.